Fermentation – a centuries old method for preserving food.

 Most gardeners preserve their vegetables by freezing or canning them.
 The more traditional way of preservation is fermented foods.
-Long before refrigeration was ever even a seed of an idea, fermented food was the method for preserving food.
+Long before refrigeration was ever even a seed of an idea, fermentation was the method for preserving food.

 Fermentation for preservation is not just for harvest time.
-We’re fermenting organic cabbage year round for the probiotic benefit for pennies compared to the price of probiotics that are so often recommended for gut health.
+We’re fermenting organic cabbage year round for the probiotic benefit for just pennies compared to the price of probiotics typically recommended for gut health.

 The fermentation method of preserving food actually increases the nutritional value of the vegetables unlike other methods where the nutritional values are often diminished.

-We began making homemade sauerkraut last year.
-Apparently you can’t find better natural probiotics for your gut health than with sauerkraut, and homemade sauerkraut from home grown cabbages just can’t be beat.1)https://www.gardensall.com/homemade-sauerkraut-probiotic-foods-for-gut-health/
+We began making homemade sauerkraut a couple years ago.
+Apparently you can’t find better natural probiotics for your gut health than with homemade sauerkraut, and sauerkraut from home grown cabbages just can’t be beat.

 After such great benefit and success in making homemade organic sauerkraut we’re ready to try fermenting other veggies.
+My mouth waters just thinking of it!
 Not only does the homemade kraut taste awesome, and cost pennies on the dollar compared to store bought, it’s saving significant money in not needing to buy denatured and less effective probiotics off the shelf.
-AND, it’s saving our health!
+AND, it’s saving your health!

 Sally Fallon’s book – Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats, will direct you in more nutritional ways of preparing and preserving your food, including fermentation.

-Meanwhile, we’ve linked an article for specific instructions on how to make your own sauerkraut in the footnotes.2)https://www.gardensall.com/homemade-probiotics-powerful-medicine-from-your-garden/
+Meanwhile, here’s an article for specific instructions on how to make your own sauerkraut, should you be interested.

 Fermentation: The Easy, Healthy, and Tasty Way to Preserve Vegetables